 - Loose battery connection or ground

-- Pullover and park on a safe location.
+- Pullover and park in a safe location.
 Set the parking brakes and place the transmission in Park.

-- Keep the engine running in idle until the message disappears.
+- Keep the engine running at idle until the message disappears.
 Typically between 7 to 15 min.

 The error message should turn off after approximately 10 minutes.